jinghuazhao/Caprion/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;at `pilot/work` while the original version is saved at `analysis/work/`.

-It looked to take 3.5 days on Cardio without unfiltered genotypes and once these are taken care of the analysis can be propagated.
+It looked to take 3.5 days on Cardio without unfiltered genotypes but ~12 hours on cclake, and once these are taken care of the analysis can be propagated.

+The (sb)atch file is extended to produce Q-Q/Manhattan plots.

 ## 6. Meta-analysis